SDGGiesbrecht/Workspace/Documentation/Contributing Instructions.md

 ### Contributing Instructions

+The contributing instructions will automatically change to accommodate some configuration options, such as `Administrators`.

 The contributing instructions can be customized by defining a template with the `Contributing Instructions` [configuration](Configuring%20Workspace.md) option.

 The template for contributing instructions works the same as the [template for file headers](File%20Headers.md#customization).